Dieterbe/pixie/README.md

 ## dependencies

 * tmsu tag database
+* golang (for building)

+## getting started

+* create a tmsu database
-* thumbnailed versions of the pictures in the source directories you want to load.
+* store into a directory thumbnailed versions of the pictures in the source directories you want to load. a great way to do this is using [gothum](https://github.com/Dieterbe/gothum)
+* update config.ini to point to the db and thumbnail directory
+* configure keyboard shortcuts in partials/photos.html
+* `go run pixie.go`, load `http://localhost:8080` in browser, load a source dir and go for it

 ## TODO